lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 provenance of the data.
 In effect we have multivariate indices to account for the full provenance, so that our observations of the world are given as a function of, for example, the when, the where and the what.
-When is given by time, where is given by spatial location and what is given by a (potentially discrete) index indicating the further provenance of the data.
+"When" is given by time, "where" is given by spatial location and "what" is given by a (potentially discrete) index indicating the further provenance of the data.
 To define a joint Gaussian density, we need to define the mean of the density and the covariance.
 Both this mean and